 Your shopping cart is empty!

-Fill fermenter with cool water to the 23 litre mark and
+Fill the fermenter with cool water to the 21 litre mark and stir.

-Sprinkle supplied yeast over the wort surface then fit the
+Sprinkle supplied yeast over the wort surface and fit the lid.

 STEP 2: Brew

 Some physical differences when fermenting with Lager yeast:

 * Less foam and barely noticeable scum ring.